MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-ad/includes/3-understand-licenses-terminology.md

-Your company is always looking for the most experienced healthcare professionals and external contractors to work with.
+Your company always looks for the most experienced healthcare professionals and external contractors to work with.
 Research projects can become costly if they're not managed properly.
 Your company wants to improve its cost effectiveness.
-You've been asked to investigate how Azure Active Directory (Azure AD) is licensed.
-You've also been asked to provide a clear and concise outline of the key terminology your company will come across when using Azure AD.
+The company has asked you to investigate how Azure Active Directory (Azure AD) is licensed.
+You also need to provide a clear and concise outline of the key terminology your company will come across in Azure AD.

 Here, you'll explore how Azure AD is licensed and which features fall under the different licenses.
 You'll see how to add or change licenses in Azure AD.
 And you'll learn the key terms you need to understand when you use Azure AD.